 - Litigation Funders (Treasury): Well, that did not take long!
 Assistant Treasurer Stephen Jones has put himself on record, stating that the process of funder backed class action will be removed from ASIC and remitted to the Federal Court and state supreme courts.
 It follows Attorney-General Mark Dreyfus statement earlier this year said Labor would look to roll back Coalition changes made to continuous disclosure laws that made it difficult for shareholders to sue companies and directors except where there was knowledge, recklessness or negligence.

-- AML / CTF (NSW Parliament): onto a slightly less controversial topic, and the NSW government will introduce laws to confiscate unexplained wealth from criminal gangs and ban the use of encrypted devices as part of reforms to combat money laundering and organised crime.
+- AML/CTF (Parliament): Onto a slightly less controversial topic, and the NSW Government will introduce laws to confiscate unexplained wealth from criminal gangs and ban the use of encrypted devices as part of reforms to combat money laundering and organised crime.
 The new powers allow for the confiscation of unlawfully acquired assets of major convicted drug traffickers and expand powers to stop and search for unexplained wealth.
-Let’s see how effective it is when combined with cryptocurrency, which is the bête noire for regulators seeking to evolve the financial services regulatory framework for the most important shift since the internet itself.
+Let’s see how effective it is when combined with cryptocurrency, which is the bete noire for regulators seeking to evolve the financial services regulatory framework for the most important shift since the internet itself.
 You can read more in our recent update here.

-Thought for the future: the consumer data right means that at a consumer’s direction, a data holder (for example a bank) must electronically share the consumer’s data with: an accredited data recipient to which the consumer has given their consent (for example another bank, or a comparison service); or, the consumer.
+Thought for the future: The consumer data right means that at a consumers direction, a data holder (for example, a bank) must electronically share the consumers data with: an accredited data recipient to which the consumer has given their consent (for example, another bank or a comparison service); or, the consumer.
 It was tricky enough to implement for the banks, but now it is being expanded more broader the challenges multiple.
-Like for general and life insurers, whos products are apples and oranges in terms of coverage, exclusions and the like.
+Like for general and life insurers, whose products are apples and oranges in terms of coverage, exclusions and the like.
 Read more here!